-Enclose a letter which includes your name, address, telephone number, and serial number, model of the firearm, and your repair authorization number.
+Enclose a letter which includes your name, address, telephone number, serial number, model of the firearm, and your repair authorization number.
 Describe in detail the trouble you have experienced with your firearm, or the work you wish to have done.
 Merely stating that the firearm "needs repair" is inadequate information.
 Please enclose copies of any previous correspondence.
 All work performed is subject to a minimum labor charge and charges for shipping and handling.
-Most models can be reblued, but custom gunsmithing service or nonstandard alterations are NOT AVAILABLE from Ruger Customer Service Departments.
+Custom gunsmithing service or nonstandard alterations are NOT AVAILABLE from Ruger Customer Service Departments.
 Please contact the Customer Service Department for pricing information.